chfm/chfm.github.io/content/signups/spanish.md

   <dd>919-525-1933</dd>
 </dl>

-## Schedule
-Dates and times of next four meetings (January – April): Second Mondays 7:00 to 8:30pm.
+## ## Dates and Times of Four Meetings (January – April)
+Second Mondays 7:00 to 8:30pm.

 - 1st meeting January 9
 - 2nd meeting February 13
 - 3rd meeting March 13
 - 4th meeting April 10

+**Note: This group is existing and on-going and will continue after April with usually 5-10 participants, depending on the month.
+We welcome folks to try it out at any time.
+Email, call, or text Tom Munk for further information.**

 ## Location
 Zoom (unless a potluck is planned and meeting in someone’s home.

-## Notes
-- This group is existing and on-going and will continue after April with usually 5-10 participants, depending on the month.
-We welcome folks to try it out at any time.
-Email, call, or text Tom Munk for further information.

 ## [Signup](https://docs.google.com/spreadsheets/d/1Ewml6rNHeWMQx-ZuGG2IWpKrWEW_-HTSXzaC-cIxQbc/edit?usp=sharingg)
 - To signup through Google Sheets click on this [signup link](https://docs.google.com/spreadsheets/d/1Ewml6rNHeWMQx-ZuGG2IWpKrWEW_-HTSXzaC-cIxQbc/edit?usp=sharing).